WHY JOIN THE CHOIR?

 FREQUENTLY ASKED QUESTIONS

 In order to join the choir, it is necessary for you to pass an audition.
-Once a member, you will also have an audition every three years to ensure the standard of the choir is kept.
+All members also have an audition every three years to ensure the standard of the choir is maintained and members are assigned to voice parts correctly.

 Our musical director auditions all prospective members.
-You are asked to sing a piece of music which can be as simple as ‘Away in a manger’ whilst the musical director accompanies you on the piano.
-You will be asked to sight read if you can, and your voice range will be tested so that it can be determined which voice part you are.
+You are asked to sing a piece of music, which can be as simple as ‘Away in a manger’, while the director accompanies you on the piano.
+You will be asked to sight read if you can, and your range will be tested so that you can be correctly assigned to a voice part.

 Please complete the application form on this page.

-Ideally members will attend every rehearsal unless they are not in Cape Town at the time, or are ill.
-We have an 80% attendance requirement to be able to sing in a performance.
-It is essential that members attend the dress/orchestral rehearsals in the week prior to a concert.
+Ideally members will attend every rehearsal unless they are not in Cape Town at the time or are ill.
+Members are required to attend at least 80% of the relevant rehearsals to be able to sing in a performance.
+Attendance at conductor and orchestral rehearsals prior to a concert is compulsory.
 There are approximately 40 Monday evening rehearsals each year.

 Yes.
-The men wear black and white tuxes with either a black or tangerine bow tie, and the women wear black pants/skirts with a black top and their regulation choir garment over their top.
-These details are provided to you once you join the choir, and the member is responsible for the purchase of these items.
+The men wear black trousers, white shirt, and black dinner jacket with a tangerine bowtie, and the women wear black pants/skirts and a plain black top under a uniform choir top.
+Full details are provided to you once you join the choir, and you are responsible for the purchase of these items.

-There is an annual subscription fee of R1000 per member which enables the actual day-to-day operations, as well as rehearsal venue fees and equipment costs.
-This fee can be paid as a once-off or a monthly debit order.
-As the choir is a NPC (Non-Profit Company) we rely on the memberships, ticket sales and donations to operate.
+There is an annual subscription fee of R1100 per member, which covers the cost of day-to-day operations, such as rehearsal venue fees and equipment costs.
+This fee can be paid as a lump sum or a monthly debit order.
+You will be asked to sign a contract to this effect.
+The choir is an NPC (non-profit company) and relies on membership fees, ticket sales, and donations to cover expenses.

 Yes.
-This is an additional cost to the annual subscription fee.
-Often members pay a small amount to hire the music, or purchase music.
-Sometimes you are required to print music that is emailed to you.
+This cost is additional to the annual subscription fee.
+Depending on the work being performed, you may be able to purchase or hire the music, and sometimes you are required to print music that is made available online.

-We rehearse every Monday evening from 7.30pm-10pm at the St Thomas Hall in Rondebosch.
-Prior to a concert we will often rehearse at the venue in the days before/on the day of the concert.
+We rehearse every Monday evening, from 7.30 pm to 10 pm, at the St Thomas’ Church Hall in Campground Road, Rondebosch.
+Prior to a concert we will often have additional rehearsals with the conductor and orchestra, which are compulsory.

-It is suggested that during the week you spend additional time learning your voice part.
-Training cd’s with your voice part are usually available for the bigger works at a small cost of R20 which the members find hugely helpful.
+We recommend that between rehearsals you spend additional time learning your voice part.
+Training CDs with your voice part are usually available for the bigger works, at a cost of R20.

-As is tradition we perform Handel’s Messiah every year at Easter – usually on Good Friday and Easter Sunday.
-We usually do two more big works around June and October.
-We break for 2-3 weeks over the school holidays in June/July.
-Our smaller concerts can take place at any time throughout the year between our larger works.
+According to longstanding tradition, we perform Handel’s Messiah every year at Easter, usually on Good Friday and Easter Sunday.
+We usually do two more big concerts each year, around June and October.
+We take a break for 2-3 weeks over the school holidays in June/July and for 3-4 weeks over Christmas.
+Our smaller concerts can take place at any time throughout the year, between our larger works.

-We encourage members to play a role in some way to assist with the running of the choir.
-Whether it is assisting set up/packing away at rehearsals or specific tasks.
+We encourage members to assist with the running of the choir, whether this is assisting with setting up/packing away at rehearsals, teas at rehearsals, or other such small tasks.
 Many hands make light work!
-The choir’s Board of Directors and service groups also require assistance in the organisation and administration of the choir.
+The choir’s committee also welcomes assistance in the organisation and administration of the choir.

-For every concert that we organise we usually follow a plan that includes road pole posters which members assist by putting up.
-We have flyers printed for members to distribute amongst their circles, advertise through social media and other online, radio and newspaper platforms.
+For every concert that we organise we usually follow a publicity plan that includes putting up road pole posters, distributing flyers, and advertising through social media and other online, radio and newspaper platforms.
+We ask members to assist with these tasks where possible.

 JOIN THE PHILHARMONIA CHOIR OF CAPE TOWN